Ghost in the Shell (manga)

-The books contain Shirow's thoughts on design and philosophy, including sociological issues, the consequences of technological advances and themes on the nature of consciousness and identity.
+The manga contain Shirow's thoughts on design and philosophy, including sociological issues, the consequences of technological advances and themes on the nature of consciousness and identity.
 Several artbooks have been released to detail the concept art and the world of Ghost in the Shell.

 All three volumes have received mainly positive reviews.
+The manga spawned a media franchise of the same name, starting with the 1995 anime feature film Ghost in the Shell.
+Starting in 2019, a collaborative manga by Junichi Fujisaku (writer) and Yuki Yoshimoto (illustrator), titled Ghost in the Shell: The Human Algorithm, was made as the sequel to GiTS 1.5.